Skip to main content

 Common Questions

-No. Archived proposals and trips are automatically excluded from all analytics tabs.
+No. Archived Journeys and trips are automatically excluded from all analytics tabs.
 This keeps your metrics focused on your active business.

-The trip itself still appears in analytics.
-Only the individual cancelled service is excluded.
+The trip itself always still appears in analytics.

 They measure different things and may use different time ranges or filters:

-• Earnings focuses on commission calculations from confirmed trips
+• Agencies focuses on commission calculations from confirmed trips

 • Financial shows the full picture: revenue, cost, margin, commission, and payment collection

-The Financial tab also has additional filters (Include Cancelled, Zero-margin Services) that can change the numbers.
-Make sure you’re comparing with the same filters and date range.
+The Financial tab also has a Zero-margin Services filter that can change the numbers.
+Make sure you’re comparing with the same filter and date range.
+Both tabs honour the same per-service financial treatment, so cancelled services are never a source of disagreement between them.

 If you notice the revenue or cost in the Financial analytics table doesn’t match what you see on a trip’s Pricing tab, check these filters: